Uploading Files to Your Server

 We'll go over the information you should put in each field.
 If you are unsure of this information, contact your hosting provider.

-Web Server Address: This is the TCP/IP hostname of your FTP server.
+Server: The location where you will upload your website files.
 It should be in the form of an IP address, your domain name (e.g. yourdomain.com), or your domain name preceded by ftp. (e.g. ftp.yourdomain.com).
-Do not include ftp:// or any directory name such as ftp.yourdomain.com/mysite, because these are invalid TCP/IP hostnames.
+Do not include ftp:// or http://.
+It is up to your web hosting company to assign your FTP server host name, so you will need to find out from them what it is.

 ftp.mysite.com